John J. Pershing: World War I

-At the start of the United States' involvement in World War I President Woodrow Wilson considered mobilizing an army to join the fight.
+At the start of the United States' involvement in World War I, President Woodrow Wilson considered mobilizing an army to join the fight.
 Frederick Funston, Pershing's superior in Mexico, was being considered for the top billet as the Commander of the American Expeditionary Forces (AEF) when he died suddenly from a heart attack on February 19, 1917.
 Pershing was the most likely candidate other than Funston, and following America's entrance into the war in May, Wilson briefly interviewed Pershing, and then selected him for the command.
 He was officially installed in the position on May 10, 1917, and held the post until 1918.
+Pershing chose Chaumont, France as the AEF headquarters.
 On October 6, 1917, Pershing, then a major general, was promoted to full general in the National Army.
 He bypassed the three star rank of lieutenant general, and was the first full general since Philip Sheridan in 1888.

 As AEF commander, Pershing was responsible for the organization, training, and supply of a combined professional and draft Army and National Guard force that eventually grew from 27,000 inexperienced men to two field armies, with a third forming as the war ended, totaling over two million soldiers.
 Pershing was keenly aware of logistics, and worked closely with AEF's Services of Supply (SOS).
 The new agency performed poorly under generals Richard M. Blatchford and Francis Joseph Kernan; finally in 1918 James Harbord took control and got the job done.
 Pershing also worked with Colonel Charles G. Dawes—whom he had befriended in Nebraska and who had convinced him not to give up the army for a legal career—to establish an Interallied coordination Board, the Military Board of Allied Supply.

 Pershing exercised significant control over his command, with a full delegation of authority from Wilson and Secretary of War Newton D. Baker.
 Baker, cognizant of the endless problems of domestic and allied political involvement in military decision making in wartime, gave Pershing unmatched authority to run his command as he saw fit.
 In turn, Pershing exercised his prerogative carefully, not engaging in politics or disputes over government policy that might distract him from his military mission.
 While earlier a champion of the African-American soldier, he did not advocate their full participation on the battlefield, understanding the general racial attitudes of white Americans.

 George C. Marshall served as one of Pershing's top assistants during and after the war.
 Pershing's initial chief of staff was James Harbord, who later took a combat command but worked as Pershing's closest assistant for many years and remained extremely loyal to him.